swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 ensure that the `AuthnInstant` attribute of the `<saml2:AuthnStatement>` element is greater than the time when the request was sent (allowing for a reasonable clock skew).

+A reasonable clock skew according to this profile is between 3 and 5 minutes in either direction.

 <a name="error-responses"></a>
 ### 6.4.
 Error Responses